Early-stage venture is more art than science. It's a never-ending calibration exercise. Drafting this helped me think through:

 - Founders who bet the farm on any of the following...

-- new technology like faster payments with FedNow, process automation, open banking, crypto, and AI.
-The tech needs to alleviate severe pain points, produce massive efficiency gains, or open up brand-new design spaces.
+- new technology like advancements in faster payments systems, process automation, open banking, crypto, etc. The tech needs to alleviate severe pain points, produce massive efficiency gains, or open up brand-new design spaces.

 - impactful regulatory changes.
 Financial services is one of the most regulated industries in existence.
 Many make a huge impact.
 Look at Dodd Frank as the obvious example.
 Here are some thoughts on a potential Durbin v2.
 Change is inevitable, which can create both headaches and opportunities.